 - Student Resident Life Team.
 Whether it is your parish Student Services Resident (SSR) or the Duty SSR, if you are living in UEA residences there is someone to talk to.

 - The uea(su) Advice Service.
-A free, confidential, impartial service where an adviser can talk through the procedure, how to complain, what options are available and support you through the process.
+A free, confidential, impartial service where an adviser can talk through procedures, how to complain, what options are available, and support you through the process.

 - Extenuating Circumstances.
 If you feel your studies have been affected by what has happened you can consider applying for extenuating circumstances.

 - Human Resource Adviser.
 An adviser can talk through option whether the incident involved another staff member at UEA, a student, or a visitor to campus.